paperrobots/pono-ono/README.md

 - Does everything that `gulp build` does but also opens up a browser window at `localhost:3000`.
 Now changes to any files in `src` will be live-reloaded on save using BrowserSync.

 ###`gulp build`
-- Lints, transpiles and bundles together `js` using Browserify and Babelify to support ES2015 JavaScript syntax.
+- Transpiles and bundles together `js` using Browserify and Babelify to support ES2015 JavaScript syntax.
 Sticks both a minified and unminified bundle in `build/js`.
 - Compiles all `scss` files imported to `src/scss/main.scss`, autoprefixes, minifies, renames to `style.css`, and sticks it in `build`.
 - Copies all images, `php` files, and `twig` templates over to `build` as well.